-The partnership focuses on strategies for the empowerment of former carers through acknowledgment and enhancement of interpersonal (stress management, negotiation capacities, empathy, organisational skills...) and technical (lifting and transferring, medication management...) skills acquired in unpaid caring in order to help their transition from caring to post-caring.
+The partnership will focus on strategies for the empowerment of former carers through acknowledgment and enhancement of interpersonal (stress management, negotiation capacities, empathy, organisational skills...) and technical (lifting and transferring, medication management...) skills acquired in unpaid caring so as to help their transition from caring to post-caring.

-Through networking and fieldwork in the four countries involved, the partners are developing innovative strategies for the acknowledgment and enhancement of these skills and their use in three areas:
+Through networking and fieldwork in the four countries involved, the partners aim to develop innovative strategies for the acknowledgment and enhancement of these skills and their use in three areas:

-- (Re)integration into the formal labour market
+- · (re)integration into the formal labour market

-- Volunteering in community services
+- volunteering in community services

-- Involvement in carers' organisation
+- involvement in carers' organisation